 Cautions & Contraindications

-Yunnan Baiyao, when used as directed has few side effects.
-It should not be taken long term as it is for bleeding a trauma.
+Yunnan Baiyao, when used as directed, has few side effects.
+It should not be taken long-term as it is for bleeding and trauma.
 Do not use it to regulate menses except short term, because extended use can interfere with the production of new blood.

 - Yunnan Baiyao should not be taken internally by pregnant women, nor should it be applied externally to the abdomen of a pregnant woman.
 Blood activating, stasis resolving formulas disperse accumulations.
 The fetus is a healthy accumulation that should not be dispersed.